Our rating(3.4/5)

 Cardnet offers standard payment solutions including card machines, payment processing, over-the-phone transactions and online payment tools.
 It also provides a merchant account through which a business can accept payments from any of these sales channels.

-The partner Fiserv manufactures and supplies the Clover POS terminals offered through Lloyds, but other terminals from Ingenico and Verifone are available too.
+The partner Fiserv manufactures and supplies the Clover POS terminals offered through Lloyds, but other terminals from PAX, Castles and Ingenico are available too.

 Accepted cards